-However, quality is more than a modern and up-to-date curriculum.
-To complete the quality package, that curriculum must be supported by modern and up-to-date instrumentation.
-In the Modernization Report requested by Dean Randy Brooks in 2013, we documented the (desperate) need to update our instrumentation holdings.
+A modern and up-to-date curriculum must be supported by modern and up-to-date instrumentation.
+In the Modernization Report requested by Dean Randy Brooks in 2013, we documented the pressing need to update our instrumentation holdings.
 An article in the Council on Undergraduate Research CUR Quarterly ("Guidance for Entering Academics in Organic Chemistry", McLaughlin, E. C. et al., Summer 2013, pp. 41-48) lends further credence to the important role infrastructure and internal support play in the quality of a chemistry program.
 Two selected quotes from the article: